Sure Dividend

 Growth Prospects

 Looking ahead, Clorox has some levers it can pull to continue its growth.
-The company is continuously innovating with product extensions on its current lineup, such as flavors and cross-branding.
+The company continuously innovates with product extensions on its current lineup, such as flavors and cross-branding.
 It has done those things for a long time and will continue to do so in order to stay competitive.

-It is also focusing its mergers and acquisitions on companies that are growing, focused in the US, and are margin-accretive.
-Clearly, the company wants to boost domestic growth and margins through acquisitions.
+It is also focusing its mergers and acquisitions on growing companies, focused in the US, and margin-accretive.
+The company wants to boost domestic growth and margins through acquisitions.

 Margin expansion is another longer-term goal for the company.